 An exhaustive search considered hundreds of published and unpublished articles.
 It included those that met the following criteria:

-- Outcome measures had to be assessments of the mathematics being taught in all classes.
+- Outcome measures had to be an assessment of the reading content being taught in all classes.
 Almost all are standardised tests or state assessments.

-- The review placed particular emphasis on studies in which schools, teachers, or students were assigned at random to experimental or control groups.
+- The review placed particular emphasis on studies in which schools, teachers, or pupils were assigned at random to experimental or control groups.

 For the full report, from which this summary was taken, see Slavin, R.E., Lake, C., Davis, S., & Madden, N. Effective programs for struggling readers: A best evidence synthesis.Baltimore, MD: Johns Hopkins University, Center for Data-Driven Reform in Education.